jcorioland/WindowsContainersHOL/DockerComposeWindows.md

 - The DotnetDocker folder contains a Dockerfile that allows to create a Windows container image with .NET Core installed inside
 - The ProductsApi folder contains the code for the Products web Api
 - The RatingsApi folder contains the code for the Ratings web Api
-- The RecommandationsApi folder contains the code for the Recommandations web Api
 - The ShopFront folder contains the code for the web application

 ## Build your first Docker image